Mpowa-IO/Documents/Whitepaper.md

 These are tokenized shares from the company Mpowa Ltd. This is a security token, to be registered at the FCA, ESMA, SEC and FINMA.

-### SDG-Impact Token: mSDG

-Tokens, representing impact, according to internationally defined data standard for complete transparency of business impact and activity.

 ### Utility Token, stablecoin: mUSD

 A stablecoin used to contribute to projects, to make sure your donation remains its value and is not subject to any volatility.